www-splitcells-net/net.splitcells.network/projects/net.splitcells.network.blog/src/main/hugo/content/blog/2021-10-04-There-Is-Bad-There-Is-Horrible-And-Then-There-is-Error-Handling.md

 but I did not think much of it.
 I knew the possibilities,
-but I also noticed, that control flows via exceptions seemed to be rare and most of the time so simple, that it posed no problem.
+but I also noticed, that control flows via exceptions seemed to be rare and most of the time its usage was so simple, that it posed no problem.
 It was even OKish.

 Java started to introduce checked exceptions, and I just ignored it.